 An important factor to consider is what to charge at your soft-opening events.
 You have a few options:

-Full price: While this is obviously the cheapest option for you, it’s considerate to offer a free drink or some other perk to incentivize people to offer constructive feedback.
+- Full price: While this is obviously the cheapest option for you, it’s considerate to offer a free drink or some other perk to incentivise people to offer constructive feedback.

 Planning and hosting a soft opening